-- The Dark Side player chooses 1 unit card in his or her hand and puts it into battle, then draws a card to replace it.
+- 1. The Dark Side player chooses 1 unit card in his or her hand and puts it into its appropriate arena, then draws a card to replace it.
 Ignore units' abilities during setup. - 2.
-Then the Light Side player chooses and puts unit cards into battle one by one, drawing a card after each one.
-This continues until the total build cost of unit cards on the Light Side is more than the total on the Dark Side.
+Then the Light Side player chooses and puts unit cards into their arenas one by one, drawing a card after each one.
+This continues until the total build cost of unit cards on the Light Side is more than the total on the Dark Side. - 3.
+Then the Dark Side player chooses and puts unit cards into their arenas one by one, drawing a card after each one.
+This continues until the total build cost of unit cards on the Dark Side is more than the total on the Light Side.

-- 3. Then the Dark Side player chooses and puts unit cards into battle one by one, drawing a card after each one.
-This continues until the total build cost of unit cards on the Dark Side is more than the total on the Light Side. - 4.
-Repeat steps 2 and 3 until the total build cost of one of the players' unit cards reaches 30 (but see step 6 below).
+- 4. Repeat steps 2 and 3 until the total build cost of one of the players' unit cards reaches 30 (but see step 6 below).
 You can't go over 30. - 5.
-Then the other player reaches 30 (but see step 6 below). - 6.
+Then the other player continues until his or her total build cost reaches 30 (but see step 6 below). - 6.
 If you can't-or don't want to-get exactly to a total build cost of 30, you may partially build one unit card with the points you have left.
-Show the unit card to your opponent, then put it face down and put a number of build counters on it (at least 1) equal to the number of points you have left.
+Show the unit card to your opponent, put it facedown, and put a number of build counters on it (at least 1) equal to the number of points you have left.
 Then draw a card to replace it.
-Or, you may stop before you get to 30.
+If you like, you may stop before you get to 30.
 If you stop, your opponent continues to 30 as usual.
+You may also, if you wish, put more build counters than are necessary for that final face-down unit (but never more than 30).